For Fourth of July this year I made lemon thyme shortbread cookies to go along with our fresh berry salad and homemade whipped cream.

 These are not high in sugar, although they are very buttery.
 People commented they would go well with tea, and were more like British biscuits.
-Yes I would agree they are more European in style as compared to most of my other sugar filled crunchy or gooey cookies.
+Yes I would agree they are more European compared to most of my other sugar filled crunchy or gooey cookies.

 2 cups all-purpose flour

 1 cup unsalted butter, at room temperature

 3/4 cup powdered sugar

 1/3 C lemon juice.